hostspaceng/community-challenge/README.md

 To execute the `Jenkinsfile`, you must have Jenkins installed and configured in the local machine.
 Also the following variable have to be set in Jenkins credentials

-- DOCKERHUB_CREDENTIAL: This stores the Dockerhub user and token of the repository where the created images are to be stored.
+- DOCKERHUB_CREDENTIAL: This stores the Docker Hub user and token of the repository where the created images are to be stored.
 This is if you are using Docker Hub as your public image repository.
 - AWS_ID: With the use of Jenkins `AmazonWebServicesCredentialsBinding` plugin, you create this variable which holds your AWS Access key ID and Access key secret.

 If you are new to Jenkins library, you can check out this [article](https://phoenixnap.com/kb/jenkins-shared-library) on how to get started with shared libraries.